e-ago/bitcracker/README.md

 #### Next Release

-* Provide a dictionary with all the possible Recovery Passwords (they are not randomly generated!)
+* Provide a script to generate subset of allowed Recovery Passwords
 * Provide a multi-GPU implementation

 ## References, credits and contacts